Skip to main content

 Please send me a written statement of reasons explaining why I was overpaid.

-You can also send as an email attachment or by post:
+You can also send the letter as an email attachment or by post:

-You might not have to pay back housing benefit overpayments if:
+You might not have to pay an overpayment back if:

-• the council decides not to recover the overpayment
+• the council decides not to ask you to repay the money

 Debt relief